Football at the 2003 Afro-Asian Games

 Football at the 2003 Afro-Asian Games was held in Hyderabad, India from 22 to 31 October 2003.
 The football preliminaries commenced two days before the Opening Ceremony of the Games.

 The football tournament was a men's-only event.
-Eight teams were set to participate, but only 7 played.
-Uzbekistan were the gold medalists.
+Eight teams were set to participate, but only seven played.
+The Uzbekistan U-21 youth team were the gold medalists beating the host country India in the final.
 The host country took silver, while Zimbabwe won bronze.

 Original setting and withdrawals

-Initially, eight teams were set to participate in the football events - India, Uzbekistan, Zimbabwe, Rwanda, Iran, Malaysia, Cameroon and Burkina Faso.
-However, Cameroon withdrew, and Ghana was decided to replace Cameroon.
+Initially, eight teams were set to participate in the football events - Burkina Faso, Cameroon, India, Rwanda, Zimbabwe, the U-21 youth teams of Uzbekistan and Malaysia, and the U-23 youth team of Malavan F.C. which is an Iranian football club that represented their country.

-Just before the preliminaries were to begin, Ghana pulled out of the football events, leaving only seven teams participating.
+Cameroon withdrew, and Ghana was chosen as the replacement.
+However, just before the preliminaries, Ghana pulled out of the event, leaving only seven teams participating.

 Venues

 The football events were held in two stadiums - the GMC Balayogi Athletic Stadium, which was the main stadium of the Games; and the Lal Bahadur Shastri Stadium.
 The football finals were held in the latter stadium.